jeffmitchel/meteor-local-persist/README.md

 # Meteor Local Persist Package

-Simple client-side observer class that provides persistence for Meteor Collections using browser storage via Amplify.js.
+Persistent client (browser) collections for Meteor, using localStorage.
 Collections are reactive across browser tabs.

 ## Installation:
-1. `npm install -g meteorite` (if not already installed)
-2. `mrt add local-persist`
+`meteor add jeffm:local-persist`

 ## Documentation:

 ### Constructor:

 ```
-LocalPersist(collection, key);
+LocalPersist(collection, key, options);
 ```

-Collection is the Meteor Collection to be persisted.
-Key is a string value used as the access key for browser storage.
+- Collection: Meteor Collection to be persisted.
+- Key: String value used as the access key for browser storage.
+- Options: Object, optional.

+**Options:**

+- compress: Compress data?
+Boolean, defaults to false.
+- migrate: Migrate data previously stored with pre-1.0, Amplify based, versions of this package?
+Boolean, defaults to false.
+- maxDocuments: Maximum number of documents to track.
+Number, defaults to 5000.
+- storageFull: Function called when maxDocuments is exceeded or browser local storage is full.
+Function is passed the collection being observed and the document that cause the execption.
+Default function does nothing.
+See example below.

 ### Methods:

 ```
   None.
 ```

+### Dependancies:

+- underscore
+- nunohvidal:lz-string

+## Notes:

+- A separate copy of the collection's data is kept in the browser's local storage.
+This is used to restore the Meteor collection when the page is reloaded or the vistor returns.

+- The cross-tab reactvity implementation is naive and will resync all LocalPersist instances when a browser storage event is fired.

+- It is safe to switch between compressed and uncompressed data.
+The compression status of each document is tracked and will be transitioned when the document is next saved to local storage.

+- If local storage is not supported by the browser, no persistance will be provided.
+This should not be an issue, as all browsers currently supported by Meteor support local storage.

 ## Example: